Gone Fishing – Fukushima at Five Years

-High radiation readings found in food, drink and in environmental media across thirteen states.
+High radiation readings found in food, drink and in environmental media across 17 states.
 Fukushima fallout’s effect from Southern California, Southwest, Midwest and points in between.
-Over 3,618 tests as of March 26, 2014.
+Thousands of in-situ sampling and testing, much of it on video.
 ONGOING TESTING

 Radiation Station Stats

 Testing for Fukushima fallout across America with stations in East Los Angeles, Glendale, Hemet, Pacifica, Simi Valley and Ventura California as well as Harrisburg North Carolina and the Sunshine Coast of Australia.
-This growing network of vetted testers provides trusted up to date rad readings totally more than 1,915 special tests and reports as of March 26, 2014.
+This growing network of vetted testers provides trusted up to date rad readings totalling near 2,000 special samples, tests and reports.

 Radiation Station Video

 EnviroReporter.com extensive and ongoing radiation tests as well as media coverage of Radiation Station.
 ONGOING TESTING

 Michael Collins interviewed on subjects including Fukushima meltdowns, radioactive fallout across America, Rocketdyne, and Runkle Canyon.

 EnviroReporter.com expands Radiation Station’s Fukushima fallout coverage to include choices for rad free food foraging.
 This is in part a reaction to the government’s abandonment of crucial radiation monitoring.

 Radiation Station FAQ

 Tens of thousands of people are visiting Radiation Station.
 Many have questions.
 Here are a number of the most common queries with our responses trying to simplify complicated issues and concepts.

 Rad News Digest

 Team EnviroReporter created this superb collection of the Fukushima-related stories from March 11, 2011 until October 27, 2013.
 We await its return.

 Radiation Station Graphs